 What does a Lived Experience Advocate do?

 It’s a bit like an airline passenger being invited to talk about their flight.
 That passenger is the best person to describe their experience from check-in to arrival.
 This might include how comfortable the seat was, how safe they felt, what they thought of the meal and—perhaps most importantly—how the staff treated them during the journey.
-In the same way, people with lived experience can describe how they felt, or are feeling, about their journey with ATOD services.
-This might include things like how they feel about walking into their local chemist for their pharmacotherapy program; how their best friend with a dependence on alcohol has struggled to find the right rehab program; what it’s like caring for a child with a dependence; or even what drug trends they’re seeing on the streets.
+In the same way, people with lived experience of ATODs can describe how they felt, or are feeling, about their journey with ATOD services.
+This might include things like how they feel about walking into their local pharmacy for their pharmacotherapy program; how their best friend with a dependence on alcohol has struggled to find the right rehab program; what it’s like caring for a child with a dependence; or even what drug trends they’re seeing on the streets.

 How are Lived Experience Advocates supported?